 The area is a real slice of paradise and forms part of the Tsitsikamma National Park – a coastal reserve well known for its indigenous lush forests, reefs, rivers, and flourishing fynbos.
 Moreover, Storms River Mouth is a mecca for adrenaline seekers!
 With activities such as hiking, kayaking, snorkeling, scuba diving, and river tracing, there’s plenty to keep you busy.

-Furthermore, Storms River Mouth is a popular day trip from Plettenberg Bay and other neighboring villages, such as Natures Valley.
+Furthermore, Storms River Mouth is a popular day trip from Plettenberg Bay and other neighboring villages, like Knysna and Natures Valley.
 So, if you are looking to extend your list of things to do in Plettenberg Bay, Storms River Mouth is an excellent add-on.

 In a rush?
 Pin this guide on Storms River Mouth for later.